ATLANTIC REGION

 TIPPING

 Tipping is optional but appreciated.
 Around 5–10% is common in restaurants if service is good.
-In pubs and casual places, tipping is minimal or just rounding up.
+In pubs and casual places, tipping is minimal or just rounding up the bill.

 ATMS AND CASH